 In addition to our weekly acts of worship, we also celebrate important liturgical feast days with special whole school liturgies or Masses, including Remembrance, All Saints Day, Advent, Christmas, Epiphany, Ash Wednesday, Lent, Easter, Ascension and Pentecost.

-Even though we have missed going to mass at Our Lady of Lourdes and St Peter Chanel, Fr William and Fr Peter have made sure that we have the opportunity to join together and to celebrate the mass.
-We are very much looking forward to the day when we can all walk as a school to mass and to see the parishioners again.
+Even though we have missed going to mass at Our Lady of Lourdes and St Peter Chanel, Fr William and Fr Peter made sure that we have had the opportunity to join together and to celebrate the mass.
+We have recently returned to mass in small groups but we can't wait until we can all walk down as a school once more.

 We also share special Services of Reconciliation during Advent and Lent as part of our preparation for the great feasts of Christmas and Easter.